adi522/Refokus-clone/README.md

-Here’s a basic `README.md` file for your `refokus-clone` project:

----

 # Refokus Clone

 This is a clone of the **Refokus** website, built with **React**, **Vite**, and **TailwindCSS**.
 The project is designed to demonstrate advanced animation effects and scrolling interactions using **framer-motion** and **locomotive-scroll**.